 Creating a Chinese Company

-Examples why you need a Chinese business
+Examples of why you might need a Chinese business:

 - Production costs cheaper in China